Pasha (film): Plot

 Six months off retirement from the Paris police, Commissioner Joss is faced with a troubling case.
 His lifelong friend, Inspector Gouvion, was the only survivor when a valuable consignment of gems was lifted by a violent criminal known as Quinquin, who killed not only the rest of the escorts but the three men in his gang as well.
 Then Gouvion is shot dead in his apartment: it could be accident or suicide, but Joss is sure it must be murder.
-Despite huge efforts, he can't find Quinquin but he does find the body of one of his murdered colleagues.
+Despite huge efforts, he can't find Quinquin but he does find the body of another of his murdered colleagues.
 This was Léon, whose attractive sister Nathalie works in a night club.

 She admits to having known Gouvion, in fact to be being kept by him, and it was to fund his passion for her that he co-operated with Quinquin.
 That ended with his death, and Joss is determined to avenge his foolish old friend.
 So is Nathalie, who has lost both brother and lover, but when she goes with a gun to Quinquin's hideout, he shoots her too.
 For Joss, the wraps are now off and he is going to get Quinquin dead rather than alive.
 Putting heavy pressure on his sources, he learns that Quinquin is going to rob a mail train and take the proceeds to a deserted sugar refinery.
 Waiting there, he personally finishes off Quinquin and in a gun battle his men kill the rest of the gang.